Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance as the criterion of rational choice

 \subsection{The Pasadena game}

 The Pasadena game \citep{nover2004vexing} is a gamble in which the probability-weighted sums of both positive and negative simple payoffs diverge to infinity.
-This means that the expected choiceworthiness of the gamble is not infinite but undefined.\footnote{Strictly, the expectation is given by an infinite series of probability-weighted payoffs whose sum can conditionally converge to any finite or infinite value, depending on how the terms are ordered.
-Here I assume that simple payoffs have no privileged ordering, so expected choiceworthiness is defined only when their probability-weighted sum converges absolutely.
-For discussion of possible extensions of expectational decision theory to handle cases like the Pasadena game, see for instance \cite{easwaran2008strong}, \cite{colyvan2008relative}, \cite{bartha2016making}, \cite{colyvan2016making} and \cite{lauwersvallentyne2016decision}.} In the original version of the game, we toss a fair coin until it lands heads, and receive a payoff of $(-1)^{n-1} \times \frac{2^n}{n}$, where $n$ is the number of flips.
+This means that the expected choiceworthiness of the gamble is not infinite but undefined.\footnote{The probability-weighted sum of possible simple payoffs of the Pasadena game is conditionally convergent, meaning that it can be made to converge to any finite value, diverge to $+/- \infty$, or simply fail to converge, depending on the order of summation.
+As stipulated in \S \ref{section-exepctationalism}, I assume that simple payoffs have no privileged ordering, and therefore that conditionally convergent gambles have undefined expectations.
+For discussion of possible extensions of expectational decision theory to handle cases like the Pasadena game, see for instance \cite{easwaran2008strong}, \cite{colyvan2008relative}, \cite{bartha2016making}, and \cite{lauwersvallentyne2016decision}.} In the original version of the game, we toss a fair coin until it lands heads, and receive a payoff of $(-1)^{n-1} \times \frac{2^n}{n}$, where $n$ is the number of flips.

 We can say more or less the same things about the Pasadena game as we said about the St.\@ Petersburg game.

 \textbf{Case \refstepcounter{cases} \arabic{cases}: Pasadena}

 \begin{itemize} \item[$O_1$] $\{ \langle 100, 1 \rangle\}$